Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields in special relativity

 With their help we derive the components of the Pauli-Lubanski operator

-and we recover the well-known result $\tilde {C}_2^{(s)}= m^2 (\vec{S}^{(s)})^2\sim m^2 s(s+1)$ \cite{WKT}.
+and we recover the well-known result $\tilde {C}_2^{(s)}= m^2 ({\bf S}^{(s)})^2\sim m^2 s(s+1)$ \cite{WKT}.

 Finally we stress that the Wigner theory determine completely the form of the covariant fields without using field equations.
 Thus in special relativity we have two symmetric equivalent procedures: (i) to start with the covariant field equation that gives the form of the covariant field determining thus its manifest CR, or (ii) to construct the Wigner covariant field and then to derive its field equation \cite{W}.
-The typical example is the Dirac field on Minkowski spacetime \cite{WKT,Th}.